Wh-movement

 In linguistics, wh-movement (also known as wh-fronting, wh-extraction, or wh-raising) is the formation of syntactic dependencies involving interrogative words.
-An example in English is the dependency formed between what and the object position of doing in "What are you doing?"
+An example in English is the dependency formed between what and the object position of doing in "What are you doing?".
 Interrogative forms are sometimes known within English linguistics as wh-words, such as what, when, where, who, and why, but also include other interrogative words, such as how.
 This dependency has been used as a diagnostic tool in syntactic studies as it can be observed to interact with other grammatical constraints.

-In languages with wh-movement, sentences or clauses with a wh-word show a non-canonical word order that places the wh-word (or phrase containing the wh-word) at or near the front of the sentence or clause ("Who are you thinking about?") instead of the canonical position later in the sentence ("I am thinking about you").
-Leaving the wh-word in its canonical position is called wh-in-situ and occurs in echo questions and polar questions in informal speech.
+In languages with wh-movement, sentences or clauses with a wh-word show a non-canonical word order that places the wh-word (or phrase containing the wh-word) at or near the front of the sentence or clause ("Whom are you thinking about?") instead of the canonical position later in the sentence ("I am thinking about you").
+Leaving the wh-word in its canonical position is called wh-in-situ and in English occurs in echo questions and polar questions in informal speech.

 Wh-movement is one of the most studied forms of linguistic discontinuity.
 It is observed in many languages and plays a key role in the theories of long-distance dependencies.

 The term wh-movement stemmed from early generative grammar in the 1960s and 1970s and was a reference to the theory of transformational grammar, in which the interrogative expression always appears in its canonical position in the deep structure of a sentence but can move leftward from that position to the front of the sentence/clause in the surface structure.
 Although other theories of syntax do not use the mechanism of movement in the transformative sense, the term wh-movement (or equivalent terms, such as wh-fronting, wh-extraction, or wh-raising) is widely used to denote the phenomenon, even in theories that do not model long-distance dependencies as a movement.